samanyougarg/hanuman/_posts/2018-10-19-turbulence.md

 title: Effect of turbulence on algae growth
 date: 2018-10-19 17:18:00
 tags: THE.EARTH.LIVE
-author: Tadi, Dagi
+author: tadi and dagi
 ---

 Turbulence plays a significant role in the production of algae.
 Turbulence enhances the movement of algae cells in fluids.
 Algae depend on light energy for photosynthesis, hence considering that light decreases exponentially with depth in fluids, turbulence is essential for exposing the algae cells to light.
 Furthermore, turbulence improves the exchange of carbon and oxygen masses between the atmosphere